-This information explains how to irrigate your one tube ileal neobladder.
+This information explains how to irrigate (wash out) your one tube ileal neobladder.

 About Your Ileal Neobladder